Aircoookie/WLED/usermods/Animated_Staircase/README.md

 3. Connect the data-out pin at the end of each strip per step to the data-in pin on the other end of the next step, creating one large virtual LED strip.
 4. Mount sensors of choice at the bottom and top of the stairs and connect them to the ESP.
-5. To make sure all LEDs get enough power and have your staircase lighted evenly, use at least AWG14 or 2.5mm^2 cable parallel on one side.
+5. To make sure all LEDs get enough power and have your staircase lighted evenly, power each step from one side, using at least AWG14 or 2.5mm^2 cable.
 Don't connect them serial as you do for the datacable!

 You _may_ need to use 10k pull-down resistors on the selected PIR pins, depending on the sensor.